 Helping people to develop skills for a changing world

 Since 2015, Grow with Google has helped millions of people across Europe to adapt and grow their career or business with digital tools and training.
 We partner closely with governments, industry experts and local organisations to understand where the greatest needs lie and tailor our tools and training to meet them.
-By working together we hope to help build stronger digital economies that are prepared for the future.
+Building on these partnerships and initiatives, we are offering new training programmes focused on AI preparedness.
+By working together we hope to help build stronger digital and AI-driven economies that are prepared for the future.

 Explore some of our local partnerships